Sunidhikulkarni/-Learning-Based-Representation-of-Data-towards-filtering-and-Selection-of-Images-/README.md

 In this project, we work towards filtering data and selecting images.
 The input data consists of crowdsourced images.
 Crowdsourced images are those which are acquired from a huge crowd (group of people).
 Crowdsourced data is collected to obtain widespread observation.
-Crowdsourced data is captured by different people using different devices with varying intentions.
-The captured crowdsourced data may have blur, noise, brightness, shadow, occlusion, redundant images, and images containing text.
+Crowdsourced data is captured by different people using different devices with varying intentions.
+The captured crowdsourced data may have blur, noise, brightness, shadow, occlusion, redundant images, and images containing text.
 Hence there is a requirement to come up with a methodology to classify blur and sharp images.
 Specifically, to classify intentional blur and un-intentional blur.
 Intentional blur images are those which contain blur in the background and un-intentional blur images are those which contain blur in the foreground.
 To classify intentional and un-intentional